Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 05: Cyclic Sort.md

 > Can we solve the above problem in `O(1)` space and without modifying the input array?

 While doing the cyclic sort, we realized that the array will have a cycle due to the duplicate number and that the start of the cycle will always point to the duplicate number.
-This means that we can use the <b>fast & the slow</b> pointer method to find the duplicate number or the start of the cycle similar to Start of LinkedList Cycle.
+This means that we can use the <b>fast & the slow</b> pointer method to find the duplicate number or the start of the cycle similar to Start of <b>LinkedList</b> Cycle.
 ````js
 function findDuplicate(nums) {
   //using fast & slow pointer method